 Port Townsend City Hall Building, 540 Water Street.

 Exhibits on the Victorian era, Native American, Chinese, military and maritime memorabilia.
-The museum is open daily from 11am to 4pm, except for January and February which are weekends only.
+The museum is open Sun, Mon, Wed & Thur from 11am to 4pm, closed Tues and on Fri & Sat open 11-5.
+January and February are weekends only.
 There is an admission fee of $6 for adults and $5 for seniors.

 Port Townsend Marine Science Center